^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-As a result, they noted:
+As a result, the following was noted:

 • stabilization of the process - reduction or cessation of disease progression.